AI B2B Project management concept connecting execution to business outcomes

 AI steps in here because writing from scratch is slow, and projects often start with the same boilerplate.
 It pulls together your choices, fills the empty page, and gets you moving without the usual friction.

 The Project Intelligence feature lets you define what success looks like and connect the project to Org. goals or OKRs, allowing the AI to read project’s content and automatically track how well the work is aligning with the set goals.
-It’s needed because teams often lose sight of the original intent as projects evolve, and this keeps everyone aligned.

 Viewing and updating tasks within a Project